 Witnessing immense trauma, Nadia fought with determination to escape.

-The women were separated from the men and distributed to fighters as slaves.
-Witnessing immense trauma, Nadia fought with determination to escape, and finally managed to flee.
+They separated women from the men and distributed them to fighters as slaves.
+Witnessing immense trauma, Nadia fought with determination to escape and finally managed to flee.

 Today, 23-year-old Nadia stands as a pillar of hope, a Nobel Peace Prize nominee and the founder of Nadia’s Initiative.